 The immune system inadvertently targets the joints and other regions of the body, resulting in excessive inflammation.
 Arthritis may be painful and cause long-term damage to the joints.
-In this post, we'll go over some of the most effective home treatments for reducing the course of arthritis and treating its symptoms.
+This post will cover some of the most effective home treatments for reducing arthritis and treating its symptoms.

 While you should continue to see your doctor, several natural therapies may help reduce rheumatoid arthritis pain and stiffness (RA).
 Many of them are straightforward, such as using heat and ice packs.
 Others, such as acupuncture, need the assistance of a qualified professional.